blaster151/fp-3/examples/runnable/README.md

 # Runnable Example Rebuild Plan

-This directory tracks the concrete rebuild of the seventy-four runnable suites captured in `../runnable-examples-outline.md`.
+This directory tracks the concrete rebuild of the seventy-six runnable suites captured in `../runnable-examples-outline.md`.
 The goals are:

 - **Visibility** – keep the simple-to-advanced progression obvious to new